thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 Wait!
 Don’t leave just yet!
 Fortunately, programming is nothing like the math classes you’ve likely been subjected to in school.

 Programming differs from math in two important ways.
 Firstly, when writing programs you’re always accompanied by a partner.
 As with any good group-work the division of labor in this relationship is rather lopsided.
 Your partner in this case is, of course, the computer.
 While being far more rational than you (someone had to say it), the computer can’t think for itself and will do virtually anything you ask it to.
 Its toil frees you from solving for x for the zillionth time in a cramped chair and desk.
-Delegating the task of evaluation to the computer turns an otherwise dry task into a creative one.
+Delegating the task of evaluation to the computer turns an otherwise monotonous task into a creative one.

 Secondly, and most importantly, programming languages have collections.
 Most math curriculum through high school deals almost exclusively with scalar types.
 That is every value, or placeholder for a value, in an expression is indivisible.
 4 is a scalar value as is 273.24.
 Numbers, in this case, and their accompanied operations like addition are frequently insufficient for all but the most boring of programs.
 Collections in a programming language allow us to do more by wrapping many values together into one value and manipulating it irrespective of what’s inside.